The Fog (1980)

 [the pathologist, Dr. Phibes, has just examined the body of Dick Baxter]

 Dr. Phibes: What the hell happened out there?

 Nick Castle: There was rust all over everything.
 It was like the boat had been out there a long time, taking on water.
 He was down below, near the bunks.

-Dr. Phibes: Nick, his wounds are covered with algae, his lungs are full, and there's silt in his fingernails.
+Dr. Phibes: Nick, his wounds are covered with algae, his lungs are full, and there's silt under his fingernails.
 I tell ya, I saw Dick Baxter three days ago in Salinas.
-Now he's lying there on the table looking like he's been underwater for a month.
+Now he's lying there on the table looking like he's been underwater for a month!